Best Emulsion for a Kitchen or Bathroom

 Retail kitchen and bathroom paint

 Don’t do it!!
-Paints that has been manufactured for the retail market have been made to a budget and are of less quality than the trade alternatives.
+Paint that has been manufactured for the retail market have been made to a budget and are of less quality than the trade alternatives.
 This will affect the finish and durability of your paint.
 You’ll find these paints in most outlets, but just because it has Dulux or Crown on a tin at B&Q, don’t think you’re buying quality.
-Look for the word “trade”, that is what a professional decorator would use to help achieve that professional finish.
+Look for the word “trade”, that is what a professional decorator would use to help achieve that professional finish whic will last!!
+Trade Vs retail is something which is important to understand.
+Stick with TRADE PAINT!

 Trade Durable matt emulsion